sumitparariyaa/chatapp/README.md

 ## Usage

 - Sign up: Create a new account or sign in with an existing one.
-- Start a conversation: Choose a user from the list or enter their username to start a chat.
+- Start a conversation: Choose a user from the list their username to start a chat.
 - Send messages: Type your message and press the send button.

 ## Folder Structure